Price to Earnings Ratio – Introduction and Interpretation

 Price to Earnings Ratio – Publicly Traded Stocks Only

-In small business, I often hear the owners of companies talk about applying the P/E ratio to their own stock.
+In small businesses, I often hear the owners of companies talk about applying the P/E ratio to their stock.
 DON’T USE THE P/E RATIO IN SMALL BUSINESS.
 The ratio is for large markets with many savvy investors and knowledgeable analysts.
 Its application in a limited market provides no distinct advantage.
-It is even difficult to use this in any form in the over the counter market (OTC).
-Please, do not use it with small business and if you hear your colleagues exercising the term for their business, realize that they may not be a true sophisticated businessman and stay silent.
+It is even difficult to use this in any form in the over-the-counter market (OTC).
+Please, do not use it with small businesses, and if you hear your colleagues using the term for their business, realize that they may not be true sophisticated businessmen and stay silent.

 Scroll to Top